NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Experiments

 \textbf{Selection Algorithm} \quad Figure~\ref{fig:Selection Algorithm} demonstrates the results of the selection algorithm for the final model aggregation.
-The selection algorithm is highly effective in the heterogeneous setting.
-The effect is most notable in the $\alpha=0.1$ setting, where the performance with the selection algorithm significantly outperforms a random averaging order and the lower-bound averaging order.
-The proposed selection criterion requires the fewest clients to be averaged to achieve the same level of accuracy in this highly heterogeneous setting.
-In practical deployments, this has implications for final-round averaging in a fully decentralized setting.
-For example, clients may connect in a denser final topology and prioritize averaging with neighbors possessing a higher validation accuracy.
-This approach could optimize the efficacy of the final aggregation step while maintaining the decentralized nature of the system.
+The ``best-to-worst'' selection algorithm is highly effective in a highly heterogeneous setting with $\alpha=0.1$.
+It significantly outperforms a random averaging order and the lower-bound averaging order, which requires the fewest clients to be averaged to achieve the same level of accuracy.
+In practical deployments, final model aggregation has implications in a fully decentralized setting.
+For example, when training starts to converge, clients may need to connect in a denser topology to shortlist neighbors with higher validation accuracies for final model aggregation.

 \textbf{Per-round Averaging Ablation Study}\quad In Figure~\ref{fig:Averaging ablation}, we perform an ablation study in which we remove the per-round parameter averaging that is a part of the NTK-DFL process.
 Here, clients forego the step of averaging their weight vectors with their neighbors during each communication round.
 Instead, clients compute Jacobians with respect to their original weight vector and send these to each of their neighbors (see Algorithm~\ref{alg:jacobian-computation-sending} in Appendix~\ref{appendix:algorithms}).
 A massive distribution shift can be seen in the figure, where the distribution in the ablated setting is clearly skewed into lower accuracies.
 In contrast, NTK-DFL with per-round averaging demonstrates a much tighter distribution around a higher mean accuracy, effectively eliminating the long tail of low-performing models.
 Per-round averaging in NTK-DFL serves as a stabilizing mechanism against local model drift, safeguarding clients against convergence to suboptimal solutions early in the training process.
 In other words, client collaboration in the form of per-round averaging with neighbors ensures that no client lags behind in convergence.
-This is a particularly valuable feature in decentralized federated learning scenarios where maintaining uniformity across a diverse set of clients with heterogeneous data is a major challenge \citep{DFL_survey}.
+This is a particularly valuable feature in decentralized federated learning scenarios, where maintaining uniformity across a diverse set of clients with heterogeneous data is a major challenge \citep{DFL_survey}.